 (4) The Minister may, by notice in writing, require the Coordinator to publish some or all of the quarterly report on its website.

+(5) If the Coordinator is required to publish some or all of a quarterly report on its website, the Coordinator may request the Minister for permission to delete from the report information that is of a commercially sensitive nature and the Minister may, if the Minister is satisfied that the information is commercially sensitive, grant the permission.

+(6) If any information has been deleted under subregulation (5), the publication of the report must contain a statement, at the place in the report where the information was deleted, detailing the reasons for the deletion.

+[Regulation 16 amended: Gazette 17 Dec 2019 p.
+4351.]

 17. Monthly report

-(1) The Coordinator must, within 14 days after the end of each month, give the Minister a report about its operations for that month (a monthly report).
+(1) The Coordinator must, within 20 business days after the end of each month, give the Minister a report about its operations for that month (a monthly report).

 (2) The monthly report must —